 There is much to see and do in the area.
 Glyndebourne has long been a favourite for opera lovers, and the summer season never fails to impress.
 Take a walk around Charleston Farmhouse and its exceptional garden, the former home of Vanessa Bell and Duncan Grant and the hub of the Bloomsbury group.
-Charleston has an excellent calendar of art exhibitions as well as the lauded Charleston Festival in May that offers a star-studded line up of artists, writers and performers in conversation and performance.
+Another place to visit is Farleys House and Gallery, the fascinating former home of surrealist artist, Roland Penrose and the famed model and war photographer, Lee Miller.
+The Towner Gallery in nearby Eastbourne has exceptional artworks on display, the highlight being the largest collection of works by Eric Ravilious (1903 - 1942).
+This year, from September 2023 until April 2024, The Towner Gallery in Eastbourne is hosting The Turner Prize.